-A person who is aggrieved by a decision of the CEO of the Council to deny enrolment on the Council's 'Owners and Occupiers' Electoral Roll pursuant to Section 4.30 of the LG Act is entitled to appeal that decision to the Electoral Commissioner of WA in accordance with s4.32 of the LG Act and associated regulations.
-Advice of how an aggrieved person can make this appeal will be included on the advice of rejection of enrolment application.
+If a person is aggrieved by the CEO of the Council's decision to deny enrolment on the Council's 'Owners and Occupiers' Electoral Roll (under Section 4.30 of the LG Act), they are entitled to appeal this decision.

+The appeal can be made to the Electoral Commissioner of WA in accordance with Section 4.32 of the LG Act and associated regulations.
+Information on how to make this appeal will be included with the notice of rejection of the enrolment application.